core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## The 'decimal64' Type
 Leafs of type decimal64 MUST be encoded using a decimal fraction as defined in {{Section 3.4.4 of RFC8949}}.

-The following example shows the encoding of a 'my-decimal' leaf instance set to 2.57.
+The following example shows the encoding of a 'my-decimal' leaf schema node instance set to 2.57.

 Definition example from {{RFC7317}}: